-The unequal treatment of the old and the young in the workplace
+The unequal treatment of older and younger people in the workplace

 For young career starters, a decently remunerated full-time job is more the exception than the rule.
-The debate about the “Generation Internship”, i.e. the increasing abuse of internships among students and graduates, is only symptomatic of the spread of vulnerable forms of employment among young career starters.
+“Generation Internship” are often expected to work for free, often for many years, before they can get a professional job.
 Young people are now treated as second-class workers.

-More than half of the young employees work at low wages and under precarious conditions.
+More than half of young employees are engaged in poorly paid, precarious work.
 Temporary agency work has almost doubled among young employees.
 Every second new hire is hired based on a short-term contract.
-Only one in three young people who have completed their training is taken on for an indefinite period.
+Only one in three young people who do complete an internship are then taken on for an indefinite period.
 Young workers also have less legal protection against dismissals and are dismissed more quickly.
-Young people are far more at risk of poverty than older people and have less to expect from the welfare state.
+Young people are far more at risk of poverty than older people and less well looked-after by the welfare state.

 Structural discrimination against young people in the labour market must end:

-2. Minimum wages must protect young people from poverty and exploitation.
+- The minimum wage must also protect young people from poverty and exploitation.
 There must be no minimum age for the minimum wage.

-5. Pay must not be based on age.
-The starting salaries have to be raised, in return the salaries of older high earners can rise more moderately.
+- Pay must not be based on age.
+Starting salaries have to be raised, paid for by smaller pay rises for older people.

-9. We need more investment in education and training to cope with demographic change.
+- We need more investment in education and training to deal with demographic change.
 Young people need to take centre stage.